oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ---

 A space groups processes together, and also allows you to share a space with other users.
+As a space owner it allows you to give specific roles: viewer, owner and editor roles.

 ---

-- Click on the Touch The Cloud Space
+**2.1** Click on the Touch The Cloud Space

 ![](images/200/Picture23.png)